MikeAlphaBravo/Deck_Of_Cards_Ruby/README.md

 _The goal of this app is to develop a deck of cards that has the ability by the user to be shuffled and drawn from and interactive via Terminal._

 _I started off by reviewing my JavaScript notes from my coursework and Googling some examples of solutions to this problem.
-It has been some time since I worked in a basic file structure and I needed a refresher as to how to set up my file structure in JS, in the end I realized that Ruby was more what I was looking for to implement this efficiently and without a front end quickly._
+It has been some time since I worked in a basic file structure and I needed a refresher as to how to set up my file structure in JS, in the end I realized that Ruby was more what I was looking for to implement this efficiently without a front end quickly._

 _My initial response to the challenge in sudo code is this:
 To define what a 'card' is with a value and suit followed by filling out a 'deck'
 Then I would loop through those cards to shuffle and present them
 Followed by working on something to display them one by one to a user_

+_In the end the process went quickly in Ruby but I certainly utilized everything from Google to Stack Overflow for some of the details and sytax I haven't work with in some time but was a great challenge to get my head back into the game for base level problem solving after working in CMS's now for a while._

 ## User Stories